silviucpp/esmpp_lib/Readme.md

 * handler — your own module for handle smpp packet from SMSC, example {handler, my_sms},
 * service_type (default {service_type, <<>>})
+* data_coding - you need to know what encoding is set to the channel on the operator side.
+When the application opens a session you must transmitted value is the same as the encoding configured on the operator side.
+Usually gsm encoding is installed (160 characters in one SMS message).
+In this case, pass the {data_coding, 0} parameter.
+Sometimes latin1 encoding is installed (140 characters in one SMS).
+In this case, pass the parameter {data_coding, 3}

 If correct parameters is present, connection to provider to be able in two mode: